 Over the years we had the honor of serving our desserts at many milestone events and world-class, beautiful venues.
 I am so thankful for all the places I got to see and peoples lives I got to be a part of during that time.
 I wouldn’t trade it for anything.

 We even thought we would start a brick and mortar bakery for several years.
 It just seemed like every time we really started in that direction there was an even bigger reason to wait and see.
 Finally, it seemed like the right time to close that chapter and begin this new one.

 Before all that, I was a public school art teacher… for 15 years!

-I taught high school for the first 7 years, middle school 1 year (yes, that was enough) and ended my time in elementary school.
+I taught high school for the first 7 years, middle school 1 year, and ended my time in elementary school.

 I have a BFA in studio art with an emphasis in painting (where I met Rene).
 It’s funny, you’d think that I would have started an online art store or selling paintings in galleries, but sometimes things just work out differently than we think.
 Just go with it.